 25 kms, 885 metres – 2018 = 1 point

 Electronic timing will be employed for these races.
-The timing is activated by a shoe tag.
-Please affix it to your shoe lace.
-It will not work if carried in your pocket or attached to your race bib.
-Please remember to hand the chip in when you finish your race.
+The timing is activated by a bib tag.
 Also, these are races, not time trials.
 Consequently, we use gun times rather than chip times.
 Everyone starts together.
 We do not use wave starts.
 Time starts when the race director calls “go”, not when you cross the start line.
 First past the post wins the race.

-Most difficult because of intermittent mobile phone signal causing the battery of all devices to flatten prematurely.
-However, we regard tracking as very important and we will be installing timing mats at 6 kms intervals.
-Make sure you cross the mats and listen for the beep.
-In the unlikely event of the system not beeping, please cross the mat again.
-Don’t worry about your time being recorded twice, the system is programmed to eliminate duplications.
+This is most difficult because of intermittent mobile phone signal in the forest causing the battery of all devices to flatten prematurely.
+However, we regard tracking as very important and we will be installing timing mats at the northern corner and at the out and back turnaround to the east of Macca’s corner.

 Sorry if we offend anyone, but it does happen.
-It will be most difficult for any such practice to remain undetected on this course because of the numerous timing mats and the installation of infra red security cameras.
+It will be most difficult for any such practice to remain undetected on this course because of the numerous timing mats and the installation of heat sensor security cameras.
 Obviously, offenders will be immediately disqualified.